 If you leave flapjacks in the oven for too long, they risk becoming hard.
 The optimal time to take them out is when they've achieved a beautiful golden colour and although they might seem slightly soft when fresh out of the oven, rest assured that they will firm up during the cooling process.

-😋More oat based recipes
+😋More oat recipes

 More flapjack recipes